alvaromf2002-cpu/metair/README.md

 The **MétAir** pipeline follows a classic ETL structure:

 ### 1. Extraction
-Reads hourly JSON files obtained from the OpenSky Network API.
+Reads hourly JSON files obtained from the ADS-B Exchange API.
 These files contain ADS-B data transmitted by aircraft, including position, velocity, altitude, and heading.

 ### 2. Transformation
 Cleans the data, computes wind components (\( W_x, W_y, W \)) based on true airspeed, ground speed, and heading, and applies filtering using log-normal models and spatial clustering (DBSCAN).